Mauritius: Official and widely spoken languages

 Language at Cultural Festivals

 Festivals are a time for celebration, and language is at the heart of these events.
-Whether it’s a religious holiday or a cultural festival, the words spoken during rituals and performances carry deep meaning23.
+Whether it’s a religious holiday or a cultural festival, the words spoken during rituals and performances carry deep meaning.

 During Diwali, for example, prayers are recited in Hindi, connecting participants to their heritage.
 Similarly, during Chinese New Year, traditional greetings in Mandarin or Cantonese are exchanged.
 These moments reinforce the importance of language in preserving culture.